unparadise/web_projects/README.md

-# web_projects
+# Web development projects
 Repository for learning web development.
-The projects include ones from MDN.
+The projects include ones from MDN and from the Learning React book.